What Is Expense Ratio In Mutual Fund?

 Above ₹50,000 crores1.05%0.80%

-In addition, mutual funds can charge an additional 30 basis points (0.30%) if new inflows from retail investors in B30 (beyond top 30) cities are at least 30% of gross new inflows in the scheme or 15% of the scheme's average AUM, whichever is higher.
+In addition, mutual funds can charge an additional 30 basis points (0.30%) if new inflows from retail investors in B30 (beyond the top 30) cities are at least 30% of gross new inflows in the scheme or 15% of the scheme's average AUM, whichever is higher.

-When comparing expense ratios, it's important to consider the following:
+There is no 1 word answer to it because it depends on various factors, but when comparing expense ratios, it's important to consider the following:

 2. Direct vs regular plans: Direct plans typically have lower expense ratios than regular plans, as they don't involve intermediaries.
+Always consider investing in a direct plan instead of a regular plan.
+You can invest in direct mutual funds with Indmoney.

 Conclusion